mcgrathg/sf-take-home/README.md

 ## Greg's Notes

 I changed the watermelon color to be slightly darker to be more accessible.
 The previous color did not produce enough contrast with the white button text.
-By making these buttons WCAG 2 AA compliant, more users will be better able to use stitchfix.com.
+By making these buttons WCAG 2 AA compliant, more users will be better able to use <<your-website>>.
 This color change is merely a suggestion that can easily be undone.
-I understand that the previous shade of red is being used throughout Stitch Fix's site.
+I understand that the previous shade of red is being used throughout <<your-website>>'s site.

 I also added subtle rings around the in-focus element to improve keyboard navigation.
 Those visual cues will also enhance the user's experience without drawing attention from the task at hand.